Comparing the $\pi$-primary submodules of the dual Selmer groups: Algebraic Preliminaries

 \subsection{An asymptotic formula}

-In this subsection, $G$ will always denote a uniform pro-$p$ group of dimension $r$.
-We write $G_m$ for $P_{m+1}(G)$ which is defined as in Subsection \ref{Compact p-adic Lie group}.
+In this subsection, $G$ will always denote a pro-$p$ $p$-adic Lie group without $p$-torsion.
+We denote by $r$ the dimension of $G$.
+We fix an open normal uniform subgroup $G_0$ of $G$ (such a group exists by virtue of Lazard's theorem \cite{Laz}).
+In the event that $G$ is already a uniform group, we take $G_0 = G$.
+We now write $G_m$ for $P_{m+1}(G_0)$ which is defined as in Subsection \ref{Compact p-adic Lie group}.
 As before, $\Op$ is the ring of integers of a finite extension $K$ of $\Qp$, $\pi$ is a local parameter of $\Op$ and $k$ is the residue field of $\Op$.
 Denote $q$ to the order of $k$.
 Every finite $\Op$-module can be viewed as a $\Op/\pi^n$-module for some $n$.
 Since $\Op/\pi^n$ has order of a power of $q$, so is every finite $\Op$-module.
 For a finite $\Op$-module, we will denote $\ord_q(M)$ to be the exponent of $q$ in the order of $M$, i.e., $|M| = q^{\ord_q(M)}$.

 We take this opportunity to introduce a notion which will used in this paper.
 A sequence of real numbers $(a_m)_{m\geq 1}$ is said to satisfy $O(Q^m)$ for some nonnegative number $Q$ if $|a_m| \leq CQ^m$ for some constant $C$ (independent of $m$) for all sufficiently large $m$.
 We will write $a_m = O(Q^m)$.
 If $(b_m)_{m\geq 1}$ is another sequence of real numbers, we will write $a_m = b_m + O(Q^m)$ to mean $a_m - b_m = O(Q^m)$.